opencontainers/runc/runtime-linux.md

 ## <a name="runtimeLinuxFileDescriptors" />File descriptors

 By default, only the `stdin`, `stdout` and `stderr` file descriptors are kept open for the application by the runtime.
-The runtime MAY pass additional file descriptors to the application to support features such as [socket activation](http://0pointer.de/blog/projects/socket-activated-containers.html).
+The runtime MAY pass additional file descriptors to the application to support features such as [socket activation][socket-activated-containers].
 Some of the file descriptors MAY be redirected to `/dev/null` even though they are open.

 ## <a name="runtimeLinuxDevSymbolicLinks" /> Dev symbolic links